23 Jul

 23Jul

-Recently, I found out that the shouting colors of the fabric used to make African attires have meanings too.
+Recently, I found out that the shouting colors of the fabric used to make African attire have meanings too.
 There is more to the traditional African prints, also known as the Ankara, than simply decoration.
 Their patterns reflect peace, love, freedom and unity, to name but a few.

 The iconic Afrocentric material, popularly known as Kitenge in East and Central Africa, is gaining international recognition.
 Kitenge shirts, hats, backpacks, laptop bags, wallets and different accessories are common all over the region and beyond.